drainerr/GeorgeKVR/README.md

 - 👋 Hi, I’m @GeorgeKVR
 - 👀 I’m interested in Programming and IT in general
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning React
 - 📫 How to reach me: _george.kvrivi@gmail.com_  [Linkedin](https://www.linkedin.com/in/giorgi-kvrivishvili-5667321b4/)

 <!---